 "Here, too, are Farrell's Chicago, the meanings of Irishness, the endless writer's struggle for an elusive truth.

 "Sometimes Farrell triumphs.
 More often he loses.
 And yet he goes on, with valor, to redeem the saddest parts of the life itself through persistence and will."

 I first came upon James T. Farrell (1904-1979) as a possible subject for a book around 1990, in a memoir by Sloan Wilson ...

-struggle to forge some kind of workable relation between art and politics," said WILLIAM H. PRITCHARD, a professor of English at Amherst College and author of "Updike: America's Man of Letters."
+struggle to forge some kind of workable relation between art and politics," said WILLIAM H. PRITCHARD, a professor of English at Amherst College, writing in The Washington Times.
 Farrell "has been so well served by Mr. Landers' labor of love."

 why the genre is so vital to an appreciation of literature and the literary life.
 Farrell is now an overlooked writer.
 To discover why this is so," said CARL ROLLYSON, author of "The Lives of Norman Mailer" and many other biographies, "is to explore how his career played itself out and how literary fashions change, as well as to understand the roles politics, the publishing industry, and literary criticism play in making and breaking writers' reputations."

 Robert K. Landers "restores Farrell to his rightful place in American letters a century after his birth," wrote DONNA SEAMAN, associate editor of the American Library Association's Booklist.
 "By bringing Farrell's rough Chicago boyhood into crisp focus, Landers illuminates the primary source for his gritty fiction and the impetus for his becoming a boldly independent yet integral member of the radical Left.
 Landers convincingly argues that what Farrell, compulsively prolific and uneven, lacked in stylistic panache he made up for with keen observations and intensity, making him a literary force to be reckoned with, and treasured."